-When I had decided where it was going, I spent some time trimming overhanging branches back and weeding the bed to give my planter the perfect spot to sit in.
-Building the bed was a breeze.
-Greenlife makes it really easy, supplying the raised garden bed with 32 screws and nuts that just need to be put in place.
-It was so easy even a child could do it.
+When we had decided where it was going, We spent some time trimming overhanging branches back and weeding the bed to give my planter the perfect spot to sit in.
 Once I had put it together, I placed the bed into my perfect spot.

 Over time, worms will come into your bed to further improve this process.
 I made sure that as I dug my compost out of my compost bin a few worms came out with it but even if you buy your compost, be assured that the worms will find your raised garden planter and make it their home.